badri/microk8s-digitalocean/README.md

 ## Downloading Kube config file

-The module automatically downloads the kubeconfig file to your local machine in `/tmp/client.config` In order to access the Kubernetes cluster from your local machine, simple do `export KUBECONFIG=/tmp/client.config`
+The module automatically downloads the kubeconfig file to your local machine in `client.config` In order to access the Kubernetes cluster from your local machine, simple do `export KUBECONFIG=/<pwd>/client.config`

 This will connect using the load balancer fronting the api servers.
-The dns entry will be `microk8s-cluster.<domain name>`

-Example:
-`microk8s-cluster.geeks.sg`

 ## MicroK8s High Availability
 It requires node counts to be greater than or equal to 3 to form a majority.
 Each node can be a control plane, hence there is really no concept of control plane.